 Culture Shock in Libya

-Libya is a Muslim country, and the majority of its population are devout.
+Libya is an Islamic country, and the majority of its population are devout Muslims.
 That being said, Libya provides a mild-mannered dose of the Middle Eastern religious culture that often challenges the Westerners adapting to it.

 As long as expats remember to remain respectful of the tenets of Islam during their time in Libya, they should find friction rare and easily reconciled.

 In fact, the root of the largest source of anxiety and nervousness in expats moving to Libya is the lack of information available to prepare for the move.
 People are often taken aback upon their airport descent, to be in the company of shop fronts boasting Western-style clothing and supermarkets coloured with the ripe, fresh produce.
 Though the country has one of the strictest bans on alcohol and drugs in the world, its attachment to other areas of conservative extremes has waned over the past decade.